MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/enhancedcpcbiddingscheme.md

 With the *EnhancedCpc* (enhanced cost per click) bid strategy, you set your ad group and keyword bids, and Microsoft Advertising will automatically adjust your bids in real time to increase your chances for a conversion.
 Your bid will go higher on searches that are more likely to convert and lower on searches less likely to convert (up or down, this change will be made after we apply any bid adjustments you have set).
 Over the long haul, though, we will try to make sure that your average CPC is not higher than your bid.
 If you haven't optimized your campaign yet, Enhanced CPC should reduce your cost per conversion and increase your total conversion count while respecting your current budget.

-Differing from the *MaxClicks*, *MaxConversions*, and *TargetCpa* bid strategies, with the *EnhancedCpc* bid strategy, Microsoft Advertising will not actually change your stored ad group or keyword bid settings.
+Differing from the *MaxClicks*, *MaxConversions*, *TargetCpa*, and *TargetRoas* bid strategies, with the *EnhancedCpc* bid strategy, Microsoft Advertising will not actually change your stored ad group or keyword bid settings.
 You can continue to set new bids, and we will use the new values as a starting point next opportunity.

 > [!TIP]
-> For a new campaign we recommend that you start with *EnhancedCpc* and then when the campaign has enough conversion history, you can update it to use either the *MaxConversions* or *TargetCpa* bid strategy.
+> You can set your campaign's bid strategy to EnhancedCpc, MaxClicks, MaxConversions, TargetCpa, or TargetRoas and then, at any time, set an individual ad group's or keyword's bid strategy to ManualCpc.

 > [!NOTE]
 > For search ad and dynamic search ad campaigns, the *EnhancedCpc* bid strategy is available to all advertisers worldwide.
 Note that we will only "enhance" your bids when your ads serve in the following countries/regions: Australia, Canada, France, Germany, India, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and United States.
 When your ads serve outside of these countries/regions, your manual bids are unaffected.